Olympic Games ceremony: Opening

-While the Olympic Mass has inaugurated the Olympic Truce since 1896 to include the religious dimension of the Olympic Games, the Olympic opening ceremony represents the official commencement of an Olympic Games and the end of the current Olympic cycle.
-Due to the tight schedule of the Games, it is usual for some of the sporting events to start two or three days before the opening ceremony.
-For example, at the 2008 Summer Olympics, the football competitions for both men and women began two days prior to the opening ceremony.
+While the Olympic Mass has inaugurated the Olympic Truce since 1896 to include the religious dimension of the Olympic Games, the Olympic opening ceremony represents the official commencement of the Olympic Games and the end of the current Olympic cycle.
+Due to the tight schedule of the Games, some of the sporting events usually start two or three days before the opening ceremony, including the preliminary rounds in ice hockey at the Winter Games and those in football at the Summer Games.

-This has also been the case in the Winter Olympics, where the ice hockey preliminary round has sometimes begun on the eve of the opening ceremony.

 As mandated by the Olympic Charter, various elements frame the opening ceremony of a celebration of the Olympic Games.
 Most of these rituals were established at the 1920 Summer Olympics in Antwerp, Belgium.

 Tickets

-Tickets for the opening ceremony are often the most expensive and sought-after of the Games.
-Unsurprisingly, this was not the case for the 2020 Summer Olympics and the 2022 Winter Olympics because these Games were held behind closed doors due to the COVID-19 pandemic.
-In accordance with strict pandemic protocols, the opening ceremonies took place with only invited guests in attendance.
+Tickets for an opening ceremony are often the most expensive and sought-after tickets of the Games.
+Unsurprisingly, this norm did not hold for the 2020 Summer Olympics and the 2022 Winter Olympics because these Games were held behind closed doors due to the COVID-19 pandemic, as the 2020 Summer Olympics were held a year later in 2021.
+In accordance with strict pandemic protocols, the opening ceremonies took place with only invited guests attending.